Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 Weak authentication for mobile applications is fairly prevalent due to mobile device's input factor: 4-digit PINs are a great example of it.
-Either a weak password policy due to usability requirements or authentication based on features like TouchID make your application vulnerable: contrary to what you may think, unlike passwords, you may be forced to give up your fingerprint.
+Either a weak password policy due to usability requirements or authentication based on features like TouchID, make your application vulnerable.
+Contrary to what you may think, unlike passwords, you may be forced to give up your fingerprint.

 Unless there's a functional requirement, mobile applications do not require a back-end server to which they should be authenticated in real-time.
-Even when such back-end server exists usually users are not required to be online at all times.
-This poses a great challenge on mobile applications authentication as if authentication has to happen locally, then it can be bypassed on jailbroken devices through runtime manipulation or modification of the binary.
+Even when such back-end servers exist usually users are not required to be online at all times.
+This poses a great challenge on mobile applications' authentication.
+If because authentication has to happen locally, then it can be bypassed on jailbroken devices through runtime manipulation or modification of the binary.

 Insecure Authentication is not only about guessable passwords, default user accounts or data breaches.
-At certain circumstances the authentication mechanism can be bypassed and the system will fail to identify the user and log its (malicious) activity.
-Usually in this scenario, user's will gain access to sensitive functionalities as the system will also fail to validate its role, highlighting also problems with the authorization controls.
+Under certain circumstances, the authentication mechanism can also be bypassed and the system will fail to identify the user and log its (malicious) activity.
+Usually in this scenario, user's will gain access to sensitive functionalities, since the system will also fail to validate its role, highlighting problems with the authorization controls as well.

-The movie below shows [Kotlin Goat][0] authentication exploitation
+The movie below shows an Insecure Authentication exploitation on [Kotlin Goat][0]

 {% youtube src="https://www.youtube.com/watch?v=qJO2A2uox1E" %}{% endyoutube %}

-Now it is time to improve the application establishing a strong password policy and storing authentication data safely: we will keep authentication data locally as not all applications have a back-end server to handle it.
-When such back-end exists, password policy should be the same on both sides.
-Optionally password strength validation can be delegated to the back-end.
+Now it is time to improve the application, by establishing a strong password policy and storing authentication data safely.
+We will keep authentication data locally, since not all applications have a back-end server to handle it.
+When such a back-end exists, the password policy should be the same on both sides.
+Optionally, password "strength" validation can be delegated to the back-end.

-The [PasswordHelper object][4] implements [OWASP recommendations for Password Strength][1]
+The [PasswordHelper object][4] implements [OWASP recommendations for Password Strength][1]:

 ```kotlin
 package com.cx.vulnerablekotlinapp.helpers